bio-raum/FooDMe2/docs/user_doc/usage.md

 `--cutadapt_options` [ default = "" ]

-:   Any additional options you feel should be passed to Cutadapt.
+:   Any additional options you feel should be passed to [Cutadapt](https://cutadapt.readthedocs.io/en/stable/reference.html#command-line-options).
 Use at your own risk.

+### Read trimming

+`--fastp_options` [ default = "-l 50 -3 --cut_tail_window_size 4 --cut_tail_mean_quatlity 25"]

+:   Options for basic read trimming using [fastP](https://github.com/OpenGene/fastp?tab=readme-ov-file#input-and-output).
+You can overwrite the defaults if your data requires it.
+Make sure to re-set any options you want to keep.

 ### Clustering configuration